tizenorg/toolchains.python/Doc/library/httplib.rst

    Set the host and the port for HTTP Connect Tunnelling.
 Normally used when it is required to do HTTPS Conection through a proxy server.

-   The headers argument should be a mapping of extra HTTP headers to send with the CONNECT request.
+   The headers argument should be a mapping of extra HTTP headers to to sent with the CONNECT request.

    .. versionadded:: 2.7